 - What do I do in case of an emergency?

 - Where can I get further information?

 The legislation places the obligation for education and training with the employer, and it outlines the minimum requirements for education and training.
-This education and training may be provided by the employer, or by a qualified person or agency that the employer has chosen.
+This education and training may be provided by the employer, or by a qualified or competent person or agency that the employer has chosen.
 Regardless of who delivers the education and training, employers remain legally responsible to ensure the protection of workers.

 Some jurisdictions have reported that employers have been contacted by external companies that use high-pressure sales tactics.
 Notices from these jurisdictions remind employers that they have a choice when deciding on an external training provider.
 The goal is to provide education and training that suits both the general education and work-site specific training information you need for hazardous products and the procedures used at your workplace.